unsw-cse-comp99-3900/capstone-project-3900h13bfrancophiles/README.md

 ### Backend
 The following instructions assume you have yarn installed and are working in the `backend` directory.

+If you are using Node version >20, you may need to install some packages on your machine so that the `node-canvas` library used for chart generation can build.
+Find the appropriate installation commands [here](https://github.com/Automattic/node-canvas?tab=readme-ov-file#compiling).

 To install necessary dependencies:
 ```
 yarn install
 yarn drizzle
 ```
 The `yarn drizzle` above generates a Drizzle schema from the database, so will need to be re-run whenever the database schema changes.

+The above may fail if you are using a Node version greater than 20.
+If so, you sh

 You will need to configure the `.env` file, there is an example file provided.
 The required environment variables are:
 - `PORT` - the port to run the backend on